ropensci/gutenbergr/cran-comments.md

 * Windows Server 2022 x64 (build 20348)
     NOTE: New submission

+New submission

 Package was archived on CRAN

-Version contains large components (0.2.3.9100)

 CRAN repository db overrides:
   X-CRAN-Comment: Archived on 2023-08-10 for policy violation.